damien-mattei/Scheme-PLUS-for-Guile/README.md

 </pre>
 <br>
 <br>
-Note that infix programs needs to include the #!curly-infix statement.
+Note that infix programs needs to include the #!curly-infix statement if you have not configured your guile init file for curly infix.
 <br>
 <br>
 <br><del>Programs now needs to be parsed due to the use of optimization